 If you ask me, the easiest and most efficient way to roast a pepper is in the oven.

 You simply chop off all 4 sides of the pepper, discarding the seeds in the middle, then place them on a pan skin-side-up to broil to blackened perfection.
 (Don’t worry, you won’t be eating the blackened skin.)

-After broiling, you simply place them in a sealed glass jar to steam, and then the peels are easily removed.
+After broiling, you simply place them in a sealed glass jar to steam until they are cool enough to handle.
+After that, the peels are easily removed.
 These peppers are made without oil and are packed with SO MUCH flavor.